omaranBazna/schedule/README.md

-# schedule app for detroit mercy
+# Schedule app for Detroit Mercy

-This app created to help UDM mercy for schedule the classes in Engineering department
+This app was created to help UDM Mercy for schedule the classes in Engineering department

+# Branches Map